src-d/code-annotation/CONTRIBUTING.md

 ## Development

-> Please note: you will need a .env file configured with working GitHub OAuth credentials to run the application in development mode.
+For convenience, you can create a `.env` file with all the environment variables described in the [README](./README.md).
+A template with a sample configuration suitable for development is provided in `.env.tpl`.
+You can copy it to `.env` and set up the variables there.

-> Please follow the [README Installation section](./README.md#installation) for instructions on how to do it.
+_Note_: you will working GitHub OAuth credentials to run the application in development mode, either by setting the environment variables, or through the `.env` file.
+In order to be able to use this application while running the tool locally, make sure you use `http://127.0.0.1:8080/oauth-callback` as the "Authorization callback URL".
+Please follow the [README Installation section](./README.md#installation) for instructions on how to do it.

 ### Global dependencies